The defending champions enter World Cup 2026 with a target on their backs. Squad depth, Messi's farewell, and what to expect from the Albiceleste.

 Prediction

-The weight of history says defending is nearly impossible — only Italy (1938) and Brazil (1962) have managed it.
+The weight of history says defending is nearly impossible.
 But this Argentina side has a belief that transcends statistics.

 Follow FanFace Blog for updates on every World Cup 2026 squad.